Blogs

 1. Define Criteria and Ratings

-Lenders must manage third-party vendors to a defined set of criteria and ratings.
+Lenders must manage vendors to a defined set of criteria and ratings.
 Not doing this results in inconsistent treatment of vendors and unnecessary risk.
 Establish the criteria and review with each vendor so that each is aware of how they are being rated.
 Your goal: no surprises or claims of biased treatment.

 2. Trust but Verify

 Vendors must be an extension of you.
 So, expectations for vendors should be the same as internal teams.
 Vendors should prove they are complying, just like your internal teams do.
-As the lender, it’s your responsibility to prove third-party vendor compliance with regulatory requirements.
+As the lender, it’s your responsibility to prove vendor compliance with regulatory requirements.
 You should do this through reporting, account reviews, and/or review of controls and results.

 3. Know What Customers are Saying